Failing to Prevent Fraud

 Strict Liability

-• a specified offence is committed by an employee or other associated person (e.g., contractor, intermediary or agent);
+• a specified offence is committed by an employee, agent or other associated person;

-• the fraud is intended to benefit the organisation or a person to whom services are provided on behalf of the organisation (e.g., customers and clients); and
+• the fraud is intended to benefit the organisation or a person to whom services are provided on behalf of the organisation; and

 Prosecution Risk

-A large organisation could be liable where an employee (or agent) commits a specified offence for the organisation's benefit, where reasonable procedures are not in place to prevent involvement in a specified offence:
+A large organisation could be liable where an associated person (e.g., employee, agent, etc.) commits a specified offence for the organisation's benefit, where reasonable procedures are not in place to prevent involvement in a specified offence:

-• There would be no requirement to demonstrate senior management knowledge of an employee or agent committing a specified offence.
+• There will be no requirement to demonstrate senior management knowledge of an employee or agent committing a specified offence.

 • Criminal liability could apply to organisations which fail to assess and respond to the risk of fraud involving employees or agents.